|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed May 17, 1942

-Built by Nakajima on February 27, 1942.
+Built by Nakajima completed February 27, 1942.
 At the factory, painted with gray surfaces and a black engine cowling.
-Delivered to the Imperial Japanese Navy (IJN) as A6M2 Model 21 Zero manufacture number 656.
+Delivered to the Imperial Japanese Navy (IJN) as Type 0 Carrier Fighter / A6M2 Model 21 Zero manufacture number 656.

-Assigned to the Tainan Kōkūtai.
-Tail code V-??? (last three digits unknown).
+Assigned to the Tainan Kōkūtai (Tainan Air Group).
+Tail code V-1?? (last two digits unknown).

 On May 17, 1942 took off from Lae Airfield near Lae piloted by P. O. 2nd Class Tsutomou Ito on a fighter sweep and strafing mission against Port Moresby.
 Ito part of the 1st Chutai, 2nd Shotai flying as the wingman for A6M2 Zero pilot Yamaguchi.

-Over the target, Yamaguchi and Ito dove down to low level to strafe 12-Mile Drome.
+Over the target, Yamaguchi and Ito dove to low level to strafe 12 Mile Drome.
 During the strafing run, this Zero sustained engine damage from .50 caliber machine guns on the ground.
 Also damaged was A6M2 Zero pilot Yamaguchi that rejoined formation but lagged behind then crashed in the Owen Stanley Range.

 Damaged, Ito did not rejoin the formation and attempted to fly alone northward to Lae.
 Alone over the Owen Stanley Range, his engine stopped.
 As he force landed, trees tore off the outer wings and twisted the tail.
 Ito survived the landing dazed but otherwise unhurt.